munificent/craftinginterpreters/book/calls-and-functions.md

 <aside name="top">

-There seems to be some disagreement on which order stack frames should be shown in a trace.
-Most put the innermost function as the first line and work their way towards the bottome of the stack.
+There is some disagreement on which order stack frames should be shown in a trace.
+Most put the innermost function as the first line and work their way towards the bottom of the stack.
 Python prints them out in the opposite order.
 So reading from top to bottom tells you how your program got to where it is and the last line is where the error actually occurred.

 There's a logic to that style.
+It ensures you can always see the innermost function even if the stack trace is too long to fit on one screen.
 On the other hand, the "[inverted pyramid][]" from journalism tells us we should put the most important information *first* in a block of text.
-In a stack trace, that's the innermost function where the error actually occurred.
+In a stack trace, that's the function where the error actually occurred.
 Most other language implementations do that.

 [inverted pyramid]: https://en.wikipedia.org/wiki/Inverted_pyramid_(journalism)